nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

-# Somatic-and-Germline-Variant-Identification-from-Tumor-and-Normal-Sample-Pairs

-## Our team produced this tutorial on both Linux environment and on Galaxy
+# Identification of somatic and germline variants from tumor and normal sample pairs

+## Introduction

 ![Graphical Abstract](Graphic_Abstract-Genomics-Two-A.png)

+This workflow was produced both on the Galaxy platform as well as a Linux Pipeline

+# Section one:  `GALAXY WORKFLOW`

+# Section Two: `Linux Pipeline`

+---
 ##  List of team members according to the environment used:

 1. Galaxy Workflow: